mkalafior/PHP-Multiprocessing/README.md

 Requires
 ===================
-PHP compiled with --enable-pcntl
-PHP compiled with --enable-sysvshm
+- PHP compiled with --enable-pcntl and --enable-sysvshm
-UNIX/Linux
+- UNIX/Linux

 How to run it
 ===================